 - Continually monitor and improve the methodology to ensure its effectiveness.

 Step 1: How Well is Your Business Doing?

 Our cartoons above help illustrate how 5S can benefit your organization.
 Before you get started, let’s perform a test.
 If you answer yes to any of the following questions, you may find 5S really useful and effective:

 - Do people in your workplace struggle to locate documents or files, whether in physical or digital format?

-- Are there loose, sagging electrical cables at the workplace?
+- Are there loose, sagging electrical cables in the workplace?

-- Are there files, drawers, and cabinets at the workplace that are unlabeled or with unmarked content that is hard to identify?
+- Are there files, drawers, and cabinets that are unlabeled, or do they contain unmarked content that is hard to identify?

 - Is valuable space taken up by useless items?

 - Are there papers in your workplace that are not used and are gathering dust?

 - Does everybody know how to keep the workplace organized and are fully aware of their roles and responsibilities?